KirstChat/KirstChat/README.md

 - 👩‍💻 I graduated from Code Institute in August 2021 and have since started my first developer role at PwC
 - 🖥 I’m interested in learning React, Svelte and Node.js
 - 📨 How to reach me: [LinkedIn](https://www.linkedin.com/in/kirsty-chatterton-154781a4/)
-- 🥁 Fun fact #1: I previously worked as a full-time bassoonist in the military, but I actually played drum kit for 10 years before joining and had to learn the bassoon from scratch
+- 🥁 **Fun fact #1:** I previously worked as a full-time bassoonist in the military, but I actually played drum kit for 10 years before joining and had to learn the bassoon from scratch
-- 🎸 Fun fact #2: I'm also a self-taught guitarist and bassist (not amazing at either but both are lots of fun!)
+- 🎸 **Fun fact #2:** I'm also a self-taught guitarist and bassist (not amazing at either but both are lots of fun!)
-- 🎓 Fun fact #3: I have a BSc in Creative Technologies which covered some of the basics of web development but I was more interested in videography and sound engineering at the time.
+- 🎓 **Fun fact #3:** I have a BSc in Creative Technologies which covered some of the basics of web development but I was more interested in videography and sound engineering at the time.
 Fast-forward 6 years and I can't get enough of coding!
-- 📸 Other hobbies: photography, videography and martial arts!
+- 📸 **Other hobbies:** photography, videography and martial arts

 ---